 You can help experts understand track and assess the severity of drought by participating in one or more of the programs designed to monitor environmental conditions.
 These on-the-ground reports are incredibly useful for identifying and tracking drought and can improve coordination, communication, and collaboration between citizens and scientists.

 Report Your Conditions

-Natural resource managers and citizens alike can submit Condition Monitoring Reports (CMOR) to the nation’s most comprehensive database of drought impacts.
-Anyone with local knowledge about drought can participate by submitting a report, which helps experts understand how drought is affecting our communities.
+Anyone with local knowledge can submit Condition Monitoring Reports (CMOR) to the nation’s most comprehensive database of drought impacts.
+The CMOR (“see more”) reports are designed to help experts understand and track drought.
 Since seeing is believing, we recommend that you submit a photo each month or each season, which provides an ongoing comparison of wet, dry and normal conditions.

 Are you interested in measuring rain, hail or snow?